Buddy Carlyle: Atlanta Braves

 On December 14, 2006, the Atlanta Braves invited Carlyle to spring training.
 He was reassigned to minor league camp on March 30, 2007, but after going 5–2 with a 2.59 ERA and 56 strikeouts in nine games for the Richmond Braves, he was called up to the big leagues on May 25.
 Carlyle made his Braves debut on May 26, 2007, in a game against the Philadelphia Phillies, a game in which he went four innings, surrendering five earned runs on six hits and allowing two walks.
 It was his first start in the major leagues since 1999.
 Carlyle earned his first win of the season and his first since 1999 on June 5, surrendering one hit, a solo home run to Aaron Boone of the Florida Marlins, while going seven innings.

 On July 6, 2007, against the Padres, Carlyle tied his career-high with seven strikeouts, set a new career-high with eight innings pitched, and collected his first major league RBI which gave the Braves a 3–2 lead they would not relinquish.
 In the fourth inning of that game, Carlyle threw an immaculate inning by striking out the side on nine total pitches; it was the 40th time in major-league history that the feat had been accomplished.
 Reflecting on Carlyle's performance, then Braves manager Bobby Cox noted that "[Carlyle's] sneaky quick.
 A lot of guys don't have good hacks at him.
 He gets it by them."
 He finished his best season with an 8–7 record and a 5.21 ERA.

 Carlyle started the 2008 season for the Triple-A Richmond Braves, but was promoted to Atlanta on April 15 with an injury to Peter Moylan.
 Carlyle ended the season with an ERA of 3.59 with 59 strikeouts in 45 games.

 On October 9, 2009, Carlyle was outrighted to the Gwinnett Braves and he elected free agency.

-Return to Japan
+Hokkaido Nippon-Ham Fighters

 Carlyle pitched with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball in 2010.
 Carlyle went 0–3 with a 4.88 ERA over 27.2 innings.

-Return to the Yankees
+New York Yankees (second stint)

-Prior to the 2011 season, Carlyle signed a minor league contract with an invitation to spring training with the New York Yankees.
-He was promoted to the majors on April 22.
-He was designated for assignment on June 29, after pitching 7 2/3 innings for New York, recording a 4.70 ERA.
-He was outrighted to the AAA Scranton/Wilkes Barre Yankees on July 5.
-On August 18, he was released by the Yankees to make room for Raul Valdez on AAA Scranton/Wiles Barre's Roster.
+On December 2, 2010, Carlyle signed a minor league contract with an invitation to spring training with the New York Yankees.
+He was promoted to the majors on April 22, 2011.
+Carlyle was designated for assignment on June 29, after pitching 7 2/3 innings for New York, recording a 4.70 ERA.
+He cleared waivers and was sent outright to the Triple-A Scranton/Wilkes Barre Yankees on July 5.
+On August 18, Carlyle was released by the Yankees to make room for Raúl Valdés on Triple-A Scranton/Wiles Barre's roster.

-Return to the Atlanta Braves
+Atlanta Braves (second stint)

 Before the 2012 season, Carlyle signed a minor league contract with the Atlanta Braves.